ruandersMSFT/Compliance/compliance/regulatory/offering-ISO-27018.md

 **To whom does ISO/IEC 27018 apply?**

 This code of practice applies to CSPs that process PII under contract for other organizations.
-At Microsoft, it also applies to the support of those CSPs.
+At Microsoft, it also applies to the support of these CSPs.

 **What is the difference between 'personal information controllers' and 'personal information processors'?**